YoelGraumann/Classification-of-epileptic-EEG-recordings-using-signal-transforms-and-convolutional-neural-networks/README.md

 Signal Processing GZTAN.ipynb - Main Code, Implementing the algorithm on the GZTAN music dataset.
 Added another feature extraction procedure (Mel-Spectogram as input!)

 Signal Processing Extra Statistics.ipynb - Attempting to gain further understanding of the data and our findings.
 Performing statistical tests to compare the different experiments.

+In short, What this paper does it attempt to use different feature extraction methods from the Signal Processing world such as fourier transform, EMD, Wavelet etc. and feed them into a CNN model in order to classify different EEG signals (ictal, non-ictal, etc.)